codesharedot/quantum-resistant-ledger-price/README.md

-# monacoin price
+# energi price

-Gets the monacoin price with Python (from JSON).
+Gets the energi price with Python (from JSON).

 https://pythonbasics.org